Webinar-Active Surveillance

 Coronavirus Part 1 Read More »

-Last updated: 2025 Apr.
-23 Welcome!
-Butts in a Boat-Toronto.
-Click here for information.
-Join us for some dragon boat racing fun!
+Last updated: 2025 June 4 Welcome!
 Reef Knot Kit is a free information package, especially useful for the newly diagnosed.
 Order yours here.
 The Father’s Day Walk/Run is back for 2025.
 To support our team, click here to donate through a team member or to the team itself.
 (This is our only fundraiser.)
-Meetings: Our next Zoom meeting will be on Tuesday, May 6th, 2025, the first Tuesday of the month.
-To register for the meeting click here.
-After registering, you will receive a
+Meetings: Our next Zoom meeting will be on Tuesday, Aug.
+5th, 2025, the first Tuesday of the month.
+A link to register for the meeting will be posted here about one week before.
+After registering, you will receive a confirmation email about joining the meeting.
+Please note:

 Upcoming Meetings and Latest Update Read More »